-Want to add something extra to your Easter celebration?
+Looking to add a little something extra to your summer fun?
 Something extra like making a rocket?
 It is actually pretty easy to do.
 Ben thought it was super exciting, and Ali and Sammy got a kick out of it too.
 This is an easy and fun science activity to do with your preschooler or toddler.
 You just need a plastic Easter egg, a toilet paper tube, and some Alka-Seltzer.
 Here is how to make an Easter Egg Rocket.

 What You Need

 - Plastic Easter Egg (the kind in two pieces)

 - Toilet Paper Tube

 - Rocket decor